Applecross is a small remote Village in

 area and old images.

-The Coastal Road north to Torridon is
+The Coast Road north to Torridon is

 about 34 miles passing through a number of

 Island and the Isle of Skye.
+This road also has

 Applecross History